medialab/aime-core/presentation.md

 2. Quinoa editor.

-3. TOFLIT18 & its scalability issues - Cf. Benoît Simiard FOAF @jacomyal invitaiton to talk
+3. TOFLIT18 & its scalability issues - Cf. Benoît Simiard FOAF @jacomyal invitation to talk

+4. Cypher hides a lot of complexity for you.

+===

+## Conclusion

+Not necessarily a performance choice but a semiotic one.

+Networks are powerful semiotic objects to think data (Venturini 2016)

+A more adapted level of abastraction for those who think their data as networks.

+VENTURINI, T., JACOMY, M., BANEYX, A., & GIRARD, P. (2016). *Hors champs: la multipositionnalité par l’analyse des réseaux.* Working Paper to be published in Réseaux, La Découverte.